Nateckert/newton_rootfinder/CONTRIBUTE.md

 1. Do not work on master branch directly.
 2. Use features/<features_to_improve> branch mainly.
+3. Pull requests should target the `dev` branch
-3. Test before push. cargo test
+4. Test before push: `cargo test`
-4. Use cargo fmt.
+5. Use `cargo fmt`.

 ## Commit naming

-For commit updating documentation, it is best if the name of the commit starts with [doc].
+For commit updating documentation, it is best if the name of the commit starts with `[doc]`.
-For commit updating tests, it is best if the name of the commit starts with [test].
+For commit updating tests, it is best if the name of the commit starts with `[test]`.

 ## Call for real world test cases